Subscribe to our Blog

 This phase enables organizations to stay proactive and forward-thinking, adapting to evolving needs and opportunities.

 Finally, the methodology encourages identifying what is not adding value, is inefficient, or is counterproductive.
+This calls attention to activities or practices that are no longer beneficial.
 These are the practices, strategies, or behaviors that need to be eliminated to free up resources and focus on what truly matters.
+It provides an opportunity to eliminate waste or reduce friction.

 Purpose: Eliminate waste and inefficiency.